Close

 Communicate proactively

-If you find yourself noticing something evoking toxic behavior from a parent, speak about it.
+If you find yourself noticing something evoking toxic traits and behavior from a parent, speak about it.
 Children will soon learn which approaches work and which do not, but recognizing that there is a communication issue can make all the difference.
 Doing nothing doesn’t help.
 It only makes things worse.

 “It’s how conflicts and disagreements are resolved that distinguishes tension from toxicity,”—Peg Streep.